Spirit of youth

 Every day, an army of unsung heroes quietly go about their duties in the health service.
 We’re looking for that special someone whose dedication is second to none.

-For a person who has made an outstanding contribution to amateur sport in a playing or non-playing capacity.
+For a person who has made an outstanding contribution to local sport.
+Open to players, coaches, officials and volunteers.

 York Community Pride person of the year